 and rescue authority in whichever state or territory you are in.
 AMSA

-are without doubt one of the worlds, if not the worlds, top search and
+are without doubt one of the worlds, if not the worlds, leading search

-PLB's are available now days for less than $300, they have no
+PLB's are available now days for around $300, they have no

-maintenace or upkeep cocts and last for between 5 and 7 years.
+maintenace or upkeep costs and last for between 5 and 7 years.
 At

 Australian 4x4 Tag Along Tours we use the GME brand which lasts for

 seven years.
-GME are an Australian company and build an excellent
+GME are an Australian company and all of their equipment